L-Gregory/PIB_analyzer/README.md

 This app is a web-based tool that allows researchers to analyze net CO2 assimilation rate acrossed a light-dark transient (i.e., post illumination burst; PIB).
 The app allows you to upload a CSV file, check data quality, and estimate five unique photosynthetic parameters from the PIB data.
 The app is built on the R programming language and the Shiny web framework.

+The app is hosted at https://l-gregory.shinyapps.io/pib_analyzer/ with 25 active hours per month.

 ## Getting Started

 ### Prerequisite